jorgecb10/jorgecb10/README.md

 ## Hi, I am Jorge 👋

 # 💫 About Me:
-💻 Computer engineering student.<br>👨‍💻 Web developer.<br>🌱 I am currently learning the tools needed<br>      to develop quality applications and web pages.<br>🤝 I like team work.<br>📚 I am open to learning new things.
+💻 Computer engineering student.<br>👨‍💻 Web developer.<br>🌱 I am currently learning the tools needed<br>      to develop quality applications and web pages.<br>🤝 I like team work.<br>📚 I like to learn new things to improve my productivity.

 ## 🌐 Socials: